-Another main point is that rocket artillery platforms can deliver all of their ordinances quickly.
-They are also the best at “shoot and scoot” tactics since they can soon provide heavy firepower and re-position, minimizing the risk of being hit by enemy counter artillery.
+Additionally, rocket artillery platforms can deliver all of their ordnance quickly and are effective at “shoot and scoot” tactics, allowing them to provide heavy firepower and reposition to minimize the risk of being hit by enemy counter artillery.

 On the other hand, gun-based artillery platforms are the opposite of rocket-based platforms in several ways.
 After a mass rocket strike, it takes a long time to reload, giving the opponent time to regroup and reorganize, especially after the initial strike or between salvos.
 In contrast, gun-based artillery can deliver sustained bombardments for extended periods, even weeks, pressuring or pinning opponents with constant bombardment and slowly hindering the opposition.